Locksmith School Options

 Earnings

-Locksmiths and safe repairers have a median annual wage of $48,380*, according to the Occupational Employment and Wage Statistics (OEWS) program.
-The top earners make $76,460 or more per year.
+Locksmiths and safe repairers earned a median annual wage of $48,380 in 2023*, according to the Occupational Employment and Wage Statistics (OEWS) program.
+The top earners made $76,460 or more per year.

 Job Openings & Outlook